G3N3SYS1/Label_Studio_ML_Backend/README.md

 *Note: This repository DOES NOT HAVE MODEL TRAINING CAPABILITIES.
 It is purely for DEPLOYMENT OF TRAINED MODELS INTO LABEL STUDIO.*

-*For Model Training and Development, refer to UVSM repository.*
+*For Model Training and Development, refer to Model_Training repository.*

 ## Pre-requisite
-- Self-trained .pt model from UVSM repository
+- Self-trained .pt model

 ## 1. Installation